 Academic integrity is essential to maintaining an environment that fosters excellence in teaching, research, and other educational and scholarly activities.
 Thus, The Ohio State University and the Committee on Academic Misconduct (COAM) expect that all students have read and understand the University's Code of Student Conduct, and that all students will complete all academic and scholarly assignments with fairness and honesty.
-Students must recognize that failure to follow the rules and guidelines established in the University's Code of Student Conduct and this syllabus may constitute "Academic Misconduct."
+Students must recognize that failure to follow the rules and guidelines established in the University's Code of Student Conduct."